mandaltanmoy1938/Serotonin-3D/README.md

 # Serotonin-3D
-The model is created using blender and freecad
+A 3D model of Serotonin is created using blender and freecad.